Rates of Success and New Findings in Mesothelioma Clinical Trials

 Gene Therapy Trials

 Researchers have also given some attention to gene therapy for mesothelioma, which involves adding new genes to cancer cells that will make them easier to kill.
-In one recent University of Pennsylvania study, researchers used “suicide gene therapy” to attack mesothelioma tumours: a specialized gene was inserted into a virus that would make cancer cells vulnerable to a certain drug, and that virus was introduced into the cancerous tissue.
+In one recent University of Pennsylvania study, researchers used “suicide gene therapy” to attack mesothelioma tumors: a specialized gene was inserted into a virus that would make cancer cells vulnerable to a certain drug, and that virus was introduced into the cancerous tissue.
 After the drug was administered, 4 of the 34 patients experienced a decrease in the size of their tumors.

 The current mesothelioma clinical trials aim to refine and advance old and new therapies, which can bring both benefits and risks for participants.
-On one hand, you can play an active role in helping to evaluate new drugs and procedures before they’re released to the public, and perhaps make great strides in your own treatment.
-But new therapies come with a host of unknowns, and it’s important to discuss the possible risks with your medical team before you decide whether or not a clinical trial is right for you.
+On one hand, you can play an active role in helping to evaluate new drugs and procedures before they’re released to the public and perhaps make great strides in your own treatment.
+However, new therapies come with a host of unknowns, and it’s important to discuss the possible risks with your medical team before you decide whether or not a clinical trial is right for you.